Home Page / About Us / About the Founders

 Dr. Jay Sweeney – Owner and Board President

-For over thirty-five years, Dr. Sweeney has been professionally committed to the care and conservation of marine mammals.
+For over forty-five years, Dr. Sweeney has been professionally committed to the care and conservation of marine mammals.
 As a founder and co-owner of Dolphin Quest, he has realized his dream of creating model habitats for bottlenose dolphins and a non-profit foundation that supports vital marine conservation and research.
 Through Dolphin Quest, Dr. Sweeney has also created innovative interactive educational programs with bottlenose dolphins in a natural lagoon environment.

 Since 1972, Dr. Sweeney has operated a thriving veterinary consulting practice in Aquatic Animal Medicine for international clientele and has gained world renown through hundreds of lectures including as main lecturer in many medical workshops for veterinarians, over 50 published journal articles, and extensive field research work with free-living marine mammals.